pranomostro/script/README.md

 	Needs the '{}' regex notation, tested with sbase sed and GNU sed 4.2.2
 * empty: removes every file from ~/trash
 * field NUM: print the NUM'th field of every input line.
+* gm ACTION: Perform ACTION in every git repo in the file sources in /usr/local/src.
 * lg [FILES]: line game, every none whitespace is translated to '_'.
 	Guess the programming language.
 * musconv: rename and restructure files to a certain standard,